 Number of holes

-More holes means less damping
+More holes means less damping.

 Size of holes (or mix of sizes)

-Smaller holes creates more damping and pack
+Smaller holes create more damping and pack.

 Piston shape